 We are a leading provider of silicon timing systems solutions.
 Our timing solutions are the heartbeat of our customers' electronic systems, solving complex timing problems and enabling industry-leading products.
 We are disrupting a timing market generally addressed by 70-year old technology.
-According to Dedalus Consulting and our estimates, the global timing market is over \$7.7 billion as of 2018 and is expected to grow to \$10.1 billion by 2024.
-To date, we have generated over 99% of our revenue from sales of oscillator systems, which represent approximately \$3.8 billion of this \$7.7 billion market.
+According to Dedalus Consulting and our estimates, the global timing market is over \$7.7 billion.
+To date, we have generated substantially all of our revenue from sales of oscillator systems, which represent approximately \$3.8 billion of this \$7.7 billion market.
 Our current products also include resonators and clock ICs, which represent approximately \$2.9 billion and \$1.0 billion of this market, respectively.
-We have generated less than 1% of our revenue to date from sales of resonators and de minimis revenue from sales of clock ICs, which we began sampling in the second quarter of 2019.
+We have generated modest revenue to date from sales of resonators and de minimis revenue from sales of clock ICs, which we began sampling in 2019.
 We believe we are disrupting this market from a technological perspective since we are focused on designing system-level timing solutions based entirely on silicon, in contrast to legacy quartz-based timing solutions, and we believe we are the only company focused on designing and producing all components of a timing solution, in contrast to other companies who typically design only one or two components.
 We believe we are also disrupting this market because we offer products differentiated by high performance and reliability, programmability, small size, low power consumption, temperature stability, and resilience to mechanical shock and vibration, at an optimum price.
 We believe we are the only semiconductor company focused entirely on all aspects of timing technology.
 In addition, we are the only silicon timing systems solutions provider that designs sophisticated system-level timing solutions based entirely on silicon technology.
 We believe we are also the only such provider that operates a fabless business model, which allows us to quickly scale production and reduce our capital expenditures.
 We believe we are also the only silicon timing systems solutions provider that offers a lifetime warranty on its products.
 At the forefront of a revolution in timing, our all-silicon solutions enjoy significant competitive advantages and are based on three fundamental areas of expertise: MEMS, analog mixed-signal design capabilities, and advanced system-level integration expertise.
 Our solutions have been designed into over 200 applications across our target markets, including enterprise and telecommunications infrastructure, automotive, industrial, IoT and mobile, and aerospace and defense.
-As of September 30, 2019, we have shipped over 1.5 billion units to over 10,000 end customers, which we believe is a substantially greater number of units shipped than any other MEMS timing company.
-Our top end customers by revenue for the six months ended June 30, 2019 include Apple, Fitbit, GARMIN, HiKVision, Samsung, Google, Microsoft, Dell, and Huami.
+As of December 31, 2018, we have shipped approximately 1.3 billion units to over 10,000 end customers, which we believe is a substantially greater number of units shipped than any other MEMS timing company.